lf-edge/eve/docs/HARDWARE-MODEL.md

 ### Verifying the VT-x and VT-d

 This is reported in the EVE API and can be seen in the controller.

+If and only if you have a debug version of EVE-OS booted using the KVM hypervisor you can also verify that VT-d is enabled by checking that /sys/kernel/iommu_groups exists and is not empty.

 ### Verifying LED progress indication